 These awards are limited to Physicians (M.D., or equivalent degree) involved in cancer research.
 There must be a laboratory component to the research effort which is designed and supervised by the applicant.
 Clinical investigators who are only involved in directing Institutional Phase I/II contracts will not be competitive for this funding, unless there is a unique correlative science component.
 Those wishing consideration for one of the translational awards should check the translational box on the cover page and should justify the translational nature of the research in the application.
 The Board reserves the right to assign the translational awards based on its own assessment of the project described and its view of translational research.

 Does the Sidney Kimmel Foundation for Cancer Research support other independent research institutions or program project grants?

 No. Mr. Kimmel currently provides major support for several cancer research institutions in the United States but The Foundation does not fund requests for individual independent research or Institutional program project grants.

 What are my chances of being selected?

-The Foundation expects to receive approximately 150 applications and will support up to 15 new Kimmel Scholars in the year 2013.
+The Foundation expects to receive approximately 150 - 175 applications and will support up to 15 new Kimmel Scholarships in the year 2010.
 For examples of successful candidates, please see the list of Awardees and their project descriptions listed elsewhere on this website.

 Are there any citizenship requirements to apply for the Kimmel Scholar Award?